#12. Tiling a Rectangle by Squares

 Prompts for discussion:

-Does this proof break down if we try to use it to show that there is no tiling of a (1 \times x rectangle, x irrational, with (countably) infinite squares?
+Does this proof break down if we try to use it to show that there is no tiling of a rectangle, irrational, with (countably) infinite squares?

 Squaring the square is the problem of tiling an integral square using only other integral squares.
 More on this related problem here.